Right now, in a rural part of the central United States, pastures are turning to ashes.

 Apparently, ages ago, lightning-caused grass fires removed the old, dead grass and made room for the new.
-Someone then noticed this effect on the ecosystem and begun to reproduce it.
-Since then, it became a tradition, and nowadays, the fires are set on purpose through the whole area to renew the biomass quicker.
+Someone then noticed this effect on the ecosystem and began to reproduce it.
+Since then, it became a tradition, and nowadays, fires are set on purpose throughout the whole area to renew the biomass quicker.

 Here's a graphic example of what the burning achieves:

 It is also an effective way to kill weeds.
 As a side effect, it gets rid of everything alive in its way.
 Small wildlife, trees...

 Setting the fires is a unique process.
 Every property owner has their own way of doing the job, usually using some custom-made tool to initiate the blaze.

 For example, these folks use a hollow iron pole with a chain welded at its end.

 They are from the Chase County fire department, which is responsible for burning the grass on public land.
 At first glance, the process seems simple: all one has to be careful of is not to point the stick at themself.
 However, there's more to it.
 If one doesn't watch the wind, the fire can trap them inside a circle.
 One also needs to maintain a specific speed: go slow enough to make a fire the most efficient but fast enough to don't get burned.

 But no worries: it is in the most qualified hands out here: the stick’s operator is Mike, a guy with 43 years of service as a firefighter in this area.